Strong decays of singly heavy baryons from a chiral effective theory of diquarks: Decays of and baryons

 By using the observed decay widths of singly heavy baryons, we determine the coupling constant between the diquarks and the pions in the interaction Lagrangian~(\ref{lagASpipm0}) via the formula~(\ref{diquarkwavewidth}) and Eq.~(\ref{mathG}).
 More concretely, $G_1$ and $G_2$ are determined as follows: \begin{itemize} \item[(i)] The value of $G_1$ can be determined by the experimental data of the $\pi^\pm$ emission decays of $\Sigma_Q^{(*)}$ baryons.
 On the other hand, the $\pi^0$ emission decays only give the upper limit of the decay width. \item[(ii)] The value of $G_2$ is determined by the experimental data of the decays of $\Xi^{'}_Q$ baryons with $J= 3/2$.
 This is because there are no available data of $\Xi_Q'$ with $J=1/2$ in PDG. \end{itemize}

 In Tables \ref{G1parameter} and \ref{G2parameter}, we show the obtained $G_1$ and $G_2$ for each decay.
-From this table, one sees that both the values of $G_1$ and $G_2$ range from 20 to 30.
-We take the isospin and spin averages of $G_1$'s in Table \ref{G1parameter}, and obtain
+From these tables, one sees that both the values of $G_1$ and $G_2$ range from 20 to 30, where $21 < G_1 < 27$ and $24 < G_2 < 30$, so that $G_2$ tends to be a bit larger than $G_1$.
+We note that, depending on used experimental data, both $G_1$ and $G_2$ have the indeterminacy of approximately 6.